-The drchrono platform revolves around patient appointments.
-It works this way since that's the way you interact with patients and in turn, get to bill them for your time.
+The DrChrono platform revolves around patient appointments.
+It works this way since that's the way you interact with patients and in turn, bill them for your care.

 To get started, fill out the schedule appointment prompt created through your scheduling portal (Navigation Bar > Schedule > Calendar > + New Event).
 Once you finished entering the basic details of the appointment, hit "Save" and the tabs on the top of the form will be able for you to click on.
 Note: You cannot navigate to other tabs without first completing and saving the basic information in the Appointment tab.

 Once the appointment is saved, the "Billing" tab becomes available.
 Click on the Billing tab to begin entering the billing information associated with the appointment.